Rose-ringed parakeet: Taxonomy

 The Asian subspecies are both larger than the African subspecies.

-The genus name Psittacula is a diminutive of Latin psittacus, "parrot", and the specific krameri commemorates the Austrian naturalist Wilhelm Heinrich Kramer.
+The genus name Psittacula is a diminutive of Latin psittacus, "parrot", and the specific krameri commemorates the German naturalist Wilhelm Heinrich Kramer.

 In 2019, a genetic study revived the genus Alexandrinus, formerly viewed as a synonym of the current genus Psittacula.
 Some organisations, including the IUCN, have accepted the new taxonomy.

 Description

 The rose-ringed parakeet is sexually dimorphic.
-The adult male sports a red and black neck ring, and the hen and immature birds of both sexes either show no neck rings, or display shadow-like pale to dark grey neck rings.
-Both sexes have a distinctive green colour in the wild, and captive bred ringnecks have multiple colour mutations which include turquoise, cinnamon, olive, white, blue, violet, grey and yellow.
+The adult male sports a pink and black neck ring, and the hen and immature birds of both sexes either show no neck rings, or display shadow-like pale to dark grey neck rings.
+Both sexes have a distinctive green colour in the wild with a red beak and blue tail, and captive bred ringnecks have multiple colour mutations which include turquoise, cinnamon, olive, white, blue, violet, grey and yellow.
 Rose-ringed parakeets measure on average 40 cm in length, including the tail feathers, a large portion of their total length.
 Their average single-wing length is about 15 to 17.5 cm.
 In the wild, this is a noisy species with an unmistakable squawking call.
 Captive individuals can be taught to speak.
 They are a herbivorous and non-migratory species.

 Distribution

-Since the 19th century, the rose-ringed parakeet has successfully colonised many other countries.
+Since the 19th century, the rose-ringed parakeet has successfully colonized many other countries.
 It breeds further north than any other parrot species.
-It has established itself on a large scale in Germany, France, Belgium, the Netherlands, Italy, and especially the UK.
+It has established itself on a large scale in Germany, France, Belgium, the Netherlands, Italy, and the UK.
 See Feral Birds section below.

-The analyses show that the risk of parakeet establishment may rise further as a result of decreasing frost days due to global warming, rising urbanization, and rising human populations.
-Because of the significant separate parakeet imports in Europe, we are capable of investigating the widely held hypothesis of climate matching and human activity at the species level (Strubbe & Matthysen, 2009).
+This shows that the risk of parakeet establishment may rise further as a result of decreasing frost days due to global warming, rising urbanization, and rising human populations.
+Because of the significant separate parakeet imports in Europe, researchers are capable of investigating the widely held hypothesis of climate matching and human activity at the species level.

 Ecology and behaviour

 Diet

-In the wild, rose-ringed parakeets usually feed on buds, fruits, vegetables, nuts, berries, and seeds.
+In the wild, rose-ringed parakeets usually feed on buds, nectar, fruits, vegetables, nuts, berries, seeds, grains, and insects.
 Wild flocks also fly several miles to forage in farmlands and orchards, causing extensive damage.
 Feral parakeets will regularly visit gardens and other locations near human habitation, taking food from bird feeders.

 In India, they feed on cereal grains, and during winter also on pigeon peas.
 In Egypt during the spring, they feed on mulberry and in summer they feed on dates and nest inside palm trees and eat from sunflower and corn fields.

 In captivity, rose-ringed parakeets will take a large variety of food and can be fed on a number of fruits, vegetables, pellets, seeds, and even small amounts of cooked meat for protein.
 Oils, salts, chocolate, alcohol, and other preservatives should be avoided.